SanDiegoCodeSchool/armada-basic/README.md

 `magellan` provides hooks for us to execute arbitrary code on the `setup` and the `teardown` parts of its lifecycle by specifying [`setup_teardown`](https://github.com/TestArmada/magellan#setup-and-teardown) in our `magellan.json`.

-There are of course, _many_ ways to spin up your app so this **will** vary quite a bit based on your application and you as the developer know best how to spin up your app.

-**For Create React App specifically**

-We want to have a static server host our app.
-To do that, we'll want to build our app:
+We have a static server host our app, a simple web page, and some setup files.
+Let's start by installing our dependencies.

 ```
-$ npm run build
+$ npm i
 ```

-This will create a `/build` folder and we'll spin up a static server to host it on `localhost:3333`.

-We'll use `serve`, but again this is **completely up to your application**:
+We'll start our server and it will be available at `http://localhost:3333` from a browser using:

 ```
-$ npm install serve --save-dev
+$ node .
 ```

 We'll add a reference to our new setup file in our `magellan.json`